north-road/slyr/docs/src/user_guide/limitations.md

 - In this example, content exists only in the yellow folders.
 No content is illustrated as a white folder.
 ![Arcmap Style Manager](../images/style_arcmap.png)

+## Converting Geodatabases to Geopackages

+While the OGC GeoPackage standard supports field domains, it does not support Subtypes.

+- Standalone field domains will be converted.
+- Subtypes are not converted during conversions.
+- Field domains assigned specifically at the Subtype level will also fail to convert.

 ## Graduated renderer

 SLYR cannot translate a QGIS "graduated renderer" to any comparable result in